bkesterbyld/maroon-potato/src/pages/index.md

     title: Ship the fastest data experiences
     subtitle: ''
     content: >
-      Create a global, persistent compute API for your app in minutes without coding.
+      Create a persistent compute API for your app without coding that handles data right where your users are.
     actions:
       - label: Join the Beta
         url: /general-enquiries